ljantzen/obsidian-logging/README.md

 ### No switches

-When invoking the command `obsidian-logging This is a log entry` obsidian-logging will append the string `This is a log entry` to the log section of the markdown daily note.
+When invoking the command `obsidian-logging This is a log entry` obsidian-logging will append the string `This is a log entry` to the default log section of the markdown daily note.
 A timestamp will be prepended according to the chosen list mode.
 If list mode is `bullet`, '- HH:mm ' is prepended to the log statement.
 If list mode is 'table', the log statement is wrapped in markdown table column separators:  `| HH:mm | log statement|`